wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/visual-studio-code.png

 Visual Studio Code is the supported development environment for C++ and Java, two of the three supported languages used for programming an FRC robot.
 Both are object-oriented text based programming languages.
 A program in C++ (for FRC) consists of a number of header (.h) and implementation (.cpp) files where as a program in Java consists of .java files contained in one or more packages.
-A guide to getting started with C++ for FRC, including the installation and configuration of Visual Studio Code can be found `here <offline-installation-preperations.html>`__.
-A guide to getting started with Java for FRC, including the installation and configuration of the Visual Studio Code can be found here.
+A guide to getting started with C++ for FRC, including the installation and configuration of Visual Studio Code can be found :doc:`here <offline-installation-preparations>`.

 FRC Driver Station Powered by NI LabVIEW
 ----------------------------------------

 .. image:: images/control-system-software/frc-driver-station.png

 The FRC Driver Station Powered by NI LabVIEW is the only software allowed to be used for the purpose of controlling the state of the robot during competition.
 This software contains the code necessary to send data to your robot from a variety of input devices such as joysticks, gamepads, and customizable IO boards.
 It also contains a number of tools used to help troubleshoot robot issues such as status indicators and log file creation.
-Instructions for installing the FRC Driver Station Powered by NI LabVIEW (included in the FRC Update Suite) can be found here, More information about the FRC Driver Station Powered by NI LabVIEW can be found here.
+Instructions for installing the FRC Driver Station Powered by NI LabVIEW (included in the FRC Update Suite) can be found :doc:`here <frc-update-suite>`.
+More information about the FRC Driver Station Powered by NI LabVIEW can be found :doc:`here <driver-station>`.

 FRC LabVIEW Dashboard
 ---------------------

 .. image:: images/control-system-software/frc-labview-dashboard.png

+.. todo:: port article, see https://github.com/wpilibsuite/frc-docs/issues/118

 The FRC LabVIEW Dashboard is the default dashboard program installed with, and automatically launched by, the FRC Driver Station.
 The purpose of the Dashboard is to provide feedback about the operation of the robot.
 The FRC Default Dashboard serves as a an example of the types of feedback teams may want from their robot.
 It includes a tabbed display that can switch between viewing an image from a camera on the robot or a display of NetworkTables variables, a display of information regarding the joysticks and drive motors, an indicator of the robot IP and battery voltage, and a second tabbed display that can switch between examples of custom indicators and controls, a test tab for use with the Driver Station Test Mode and a Checklist tab that teams can use to enter a custom checklist to complete before each match.
 The FRC Default Dashboard is included in the FRC Update Suite.
-Installation instructions can be found here.
+Installation instructions can be found :doc:`here <frc-update-suite>`.
 More information about the FRC Default Dashboard software can be found here.

 SmartDashboard
 --------------

 .. image:: images/control-system-software/smartdashboard.png

-The SmartDashboard is an alternate dashboard application written in Java.
-The SmartDashboard automatically creates a widget for each variable sent from the Robot sent using the SmartDashboard class or VIs.
+SmartDashboard is an alternate dashboard application written in Java.
+SmartDashboard automatically creates a widget for each variable sent from the Robot sent using the SmartDashboard class or VIs.
 These widgets can be configured to a number of preset display types, or users can create custom extensions in Java.
 Vision extensions are available for the SmartDashboard which allow it to display images from the Axis camera on the robot.
-The SmartDashboard is included in the C++ and Java language updates (enabled by clicking the C++ or Java buttons respectively on the Setup tab of the Driver Station).
-Additional documentation on the SmartDashboard can be found here.
+SmartDashboard is included in the C++ and Java language updates (enabled by clicking the C++ or Java buttons respectively on the Setup tab of the Driver Station).
+Additional documentation on SmartDashboard can be found :ref:`here <docs/software/wpilib-tools/smartdashboard/index:SmartDashboard>`.

 LiveWindow
 ^^^^^^^^^^

 .. image:: images/control-system-software/livewindow-smartdashboard.png

+.. todo:: port article

 LiveWindow is a new mode of SmartDashboard for 2013, designed for use with the new Test Mode of the Driver Station.
 LiveWindow allows the user to see feedback from sensors on the robot and control actuators independent of the written user code.
 More information about LiveWindow can be found here.